collectiveacuity/jsonModel/REFERENCE.rst

 Error Handling
 --------------
 Errors created from improper model specification will raise a ModelValidationError with a message that is designed to help determine the source of the model declaration error.
 To ensure that model initialization occurs properly, no error encoding is included to handle these exceptions.
-However, it is expected that validation of inputs will through errors.
+However, it is expected that validation of inputs will produce errors.
 Otherwise, what's the point?!
 So, in addition to a text report, a dictionary has been included with the InputValidationError exception to facilitate error handling.

 **Error Method Example**::